The American Pursuit of

 a socioeconomic development metric is proposed by the International

-National Wellness Index (GNW Index) or Gross National Happiness Index
+National Wellness or Wellbeing Index (GNW Index) or Gross National Happiness Index

 (GNH Index), to credit the King of Bhutan for his inspiring

 The metric measures the socioeconomic development by tracking seven

 development area, including the nation's mental and emotional health.